timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

 DROPDOWN
 ^^^^^^^^
-A component for selecting a value from a dropdown.
+A field for selecting a value from a dropdown.
 The values can be configured with the ``values`` attribute in the yaml or they can be configured in an other .csv file which is used for dropdowns with a lot of choices.